 5G standard is completely frozen.
 Operators can reduce the investment on the 4G network, and expand the investment and construction of 5G wireless and core network.

-5G core network is deployed in convergence with the vEPC to meet service demands of different industries through slicing.
-It supports the access of 2/3/4G/WiFi network.
+5G core network is deployed in convergence with the vEPC to form ZTE Common Core solution, which supports 2G/3G/4G/5G/NB-IoT access.

-The convergent deployment gradually cuts users of the original EPC network into the common NGC core network.
-The common core supports the wireless access of 2/3/4/5G, reduces message sending between NEs, to enhance the signaling processing efficiency.
+The users of the legacy EPC network gradually be migrated into the common core network, which can simplify the network, reduce message sending between VNFs, to enhance signaling processing efficiency.

 VEON and ZTE Successfully Put the vEPC Into Commercial Use